glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 competition, then run the rewards simulation, then visually introspect all of the output.

-The page is split in half horizontonally.
-The top half of the page contains contains the "input designer", which allows the user to add farms to the competition, and the bottom page contains the output visualiztion.
+The page is split horizontally.
+The top half of the page contains the "input designer", which allows the user to add farms to the competition, and the bottom page contains the output visualization.
 The output visualization has two views that the user can switch between, one view is a per-week visualization, and one view is a per-farm visualization.

 ### The Input Designer